openshift/route-monitor-operator/README.md

 The operator watches all namespaces for `routeMonitors`.
 They are used to define what route to probe.
-`RouteMonitors` are namespace scoped and need to exist in the same namespaces as the `Route` they're used for.
+`RouteMonitors` are namespace scoped and can reference `Routes` from other namespaces.

 ### ClusterUrlMonitors